 - This course utilizes a flex schedule for weekly grooming and care requirements of assigned horses.
 Students are required to attend 2X per week to take care of an assigned horse(s).
 Students may sign up for shifts in Canvas.
-Once students choose their individual schedule, this schedule will be observed for the remainder of the semester. - Attendance will be tracked using an automated system located in the TBarn location where horse care activities generally occur. - Class grade will be lowered one letter grade with excessive unexcused absences (≥3).
+Once students choose their individual schedule, this schedule will be observed for the remainder of the semester. - 4 Saturday orientations scheduled during the semester.
+See course schedule for dates, times, and locations. - Class grade will be lowered one letter grade with excessive unexcused absences (≥3).
 Excused absences are consistent with university policy and require appropriate documentation.
 Confirmed illnesses, family emergencies, military/jury duty, religious observances, and university-sponsored events will be excused with proper documentation.
-For each of these instances, you must (1) provide written documentation from an authority (such as as a doctor's note, commanding officer, published obituary, etc) and (2) complete the 'Absence Documentation Form' in Canyas.
+For each of these instances, you must (1) provide written documentation from an authority (such as as a doctor's note, commanding officer, published obituary, etc) and (2) complete the 'Absence Documentation Form' in Canvas.